libavg/libavg/sphinxdoc/ui.rst

         .. py:method:: getState() -> String

             Returns the state ("UNCHECKED_UP", "UNCHECKED_DOWN", "CHECKED_UP", "CHECKED_DOWN", "UNCHECKED_DISABLED" or "CHECKED_DISABLED") of the button.

+        .. py:classmethod:: fromSrc(uncheckedUp, uncheckedDown, checkedUp, checkedDown, [uncheckedDisabled=None, checkedDisabled=None **kwargs]) -> ToggleButton

+            Factory method that creates a togglebutton from filenames of the images to be displayed for different states.

     .. autoclass:: Transform(trans, [rot=0, scale=1, pivot=(0,0)])